jladenfors/zens/README.markdown

 WORK IN PROGRESS...

-Small interface for my one-wire temperature and electricity measurements.
-It is written in Javascript and runs on Node and Redis/(MongoDb) on my Raspberry Pi.
+Small one-wire sensor software for my temperature and electricity measurements.
+It is written in Javascript and runs on Node and MongoDb on my Raspberry Pi.

-A schedular also fetches the latest kw/h price from prisjakt for Vattenfall.

-### The first time
+### TODO
+Write jasmine tests
+Separate jobs from  application
+Make graphs for > 1 month durations
+Buy raspberry camera and connect ;)

+### Run it!
 Clone project
 Run "sudo npm install" to download dependencies
+Start your mongodb instance

-Run "node index.js"
+Run "sudo node index.js"